SEKOIA-IO/documentation/docs/xdr/features/investigate/query_builder.md

 Your last result is also saved and will be displayed when you open your saved query.

 !!! note
-    Saved queries are visible to all users of your community.<br/>
+    - Saved queries are visible to all users of your community.<br/>
-    For MSSP multi-tenant, saved queries are not visible in sub or parent communities.
+    - In MSSP multi-tenancy, saved queries are not visible in sub or parent communities.

 ## Export your results